tquaife/bayesLC/README.md

 Options are:

--d %f        set the correlation factor to %f
+-d %f        set the correlation factor to %f<br>
 -l %d        set the length for the conditional auto regressive model to %d

 -n %d        set the number of simulations to %d (the higher the better)